llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph.md

 ```

 ### node_memory_isolation  "0/1"
-Activate (parameter "1") the processor memory protection unit during the execution of this node.
+Activate (parameter "1") the processor memory protection unit (on code, private memory allocated segments, and stack) during the execution of this node.
 Example :

 ```
    node_memory_isolation 1 ; activation of the memory protection unit (MPU), default 0
 ```